SBNSoftware/SBNSoftware.github.io/NAS_migration.md

 > NOTE:
 >  - this implies shared accounts, including production accounts icaruspro and sbndpro, that have the home directory in app volume to not be able to login.
 >  - the 8h downtime is probably overestimate, Storage Team want to make sure they have all the time they need for the app volume migration, possibly the downtime will be shorter.
->  - The following day (11/16/23), Storage Team will be available to make sure the migration was completed.
+>  - the following day (11/16/23), Storage Team will be available to make sure the migration was completed.
+>  - migration of data volume users' content can start once the migration is complete.

 The new mount points for CephFS will get a "/exp" prefix: